bitwarden/contributing-docs/docs/architecture/deep-dives/passkeys/implementations/relying-party/prf.md

     4. Encrypt the RSA public key with the user's symmetric key, producing `UserSymmetricKey(PublicKey)`

 `EncryptionKey(PrivateKey)`, `PublicKey(UserSymmetricKey)`, and `UserSymmetricKey(PublicKey)` are
-persisted to the server and associated with the registered passkey.
+persisted on the server and associated with the registered passkey.
 Note that the PRF key does **not** leave the client at any point, to ensure zero-knowledge encryption.

 :::tip Why an RSA key pair?